Skip to main content

 • “It isn't without flaws, of course; there are some cash grab elements thanks to the overlords at EA.”

-• “The ugly: the game has pivoted towards microtransactions and milking players substantially.”
+• “The game has pivoted towards microtransactions and milking players substantially.”

 • music

-The music in the game has received widespread acclaim, with many reviewers praising it as the best in the series, surpassing even F1 23.
-The soundtrack is noted for its emotional depth and nostalgic elements, particularly in the main menu and online lobby, contributing significantly to the game's overall atmosphere.
-However, some users have pointed out issues with music playback during gameplay and a desire for more original compositions rather than recycled tracks from previous versions.
+The music in the game has received widespread acclaim, with many users praising it as the best in the series, even surpassing F1 23.
+The soundtrack is noted for its emotional depth and cinematic quality, enhancing the overall gaming experience, particularly during cutscenes and menu interactions.
+However, some players have pointed out issues with music playback and the need for re-recording certain tracks, indicating a mix of high praise and constructive criticism.

 • “Music is the best in the whole series, even ahead of F1 23.”

-• “Just no words, it is such emotional music that you can't help but love; for example, the online lobby music before the race is just something that you suddenly realize you keep humming along with.”
+• “Just no words, it is such emotional music that you can't help but love it; for example, the online lobby music before the race is something that you suddenly realize you keep humming along with.”

-• “Music throughout the game seems to be copied from previous versions of F1.”
+• “Music through the game seems to be copied from previous versions of F1.”

 • emotional